scipy/boost-headers-only/README.rst

     ├── boost/ : Contents of Boost includes directory (generated) ├── Boost_README_[version].md : Boost README file (generated)
     ├── LICENSE_1_0.txt : Boost license (generated)
-    ├── make_headers.sh : script to create generated files
+    ├── make_headers.py : script to create generated files
     └── README.rst : this README file

 Updating
 --------

-To regenerate the header files or update to a new version of boost, the `make_headers.sh` script can be modified and run on a Linux or MacOS machine that has access to the internet.
+To regenerate the header files or update to a new version of Boost, the `make_headers.py` script can be modified and run on a Linux, MacOS, or Windows machine that has access to the internet.
 It will automatically populate the `boost/` directory with the generated header files from a minimal build.
 It can run very simply as follows:

 .. code-block:: bash

-    source make_headers.sh
+    python make_headers.py -v --boost-version 1.75.0

-To update the version of Boost, modify the `BOOST_MAJOR`, `BOOST_MINOR`, and `BOOST_PATCH` variables at the top of `make_headers.sh`
+To update the version of Boost, give a different Boost version to the `--boost-version` option in the format: `[major].[minor].[patch]`.
+The `-v` option is optional and turns on verbose logging.